STAER-HPC/documentation/docs/software.md

 # Software
 ## Available software
-A set of supported software installations is provided for use on Sherlock.
+A set of supported software installations is provided for use on STAER.
 This software is made available through a Software Modules system.
-For the complete list of available software, please refer to the Software List page.
+For the complete list of available software, please refer to the list of available software.

 ## List of available software